Estimates on the generalization error of Physics Informed Neural Networks (PINNs) for approximating PDEs: Semi-linear Parabolic equations

 As seen from figure \ref{fig:hhist}, there is a large variation in the spread of the generalization error, often two to three orders of magnitude, indicating sensitivity to hyperparameters.
 However, even the worst case errors are fairly low for this example.
 Comparing different hyperparameters, we see that there is not much sensitivity to the network architecture (number of hidden layers and number of neurons per layer) and a slight regularization or no regularization in the loss function \eqref{eq:lf2} is preferable to large regularizations.
 The most sensitive parameter is $\lambda$ in \eqref{eq:hlf} where $\lambda = 1$ or $0.1$ are significantly better than larger values of $\lambda$.
 This can be explained in terms of the bounds \eqref{eq:hegenb}, \eqref{eq:hecgenb}, where the boundary residual $\res_{sb}$ has a larger weight in error.
 A smaller value of $\lambda$ enforces this component of error, and hence the overall error, to be small, and we see exactly this behavior in the results.

 Finally, in figure \ref{fig:tg}, we plot the total training error \eqref{eq:hetrain} on a logarithmic scale (x-axis) against the generalization error \eqref{eq:hegen} (in log scale) (y-axis) for all the hyperparameter configurations in the ensemble training.
 This plot clearly shows that the two errors are highly correlated and validates the fundamental point of the estimates \eqref{eq:hegenb} and \eqref{eq:hecgenb} that if the PINNs are trained well, they generalize very well.
 In other words, low training errors imply low generalization errors.
+Moreover, we see from figure \ref{fig:tg} that the generalization error scales as a square root of the total training error, as predicted by the estimate \eqref{eq:hecgenb}.